Supporting digital engagement and keeping young people connected online

 Placement-based projects Family Support and Arts Therapies have also been adapted.
 These projects provide support from social work and arts therapies students on placement from universities across Scotland, using both online and blended models of support when possible within restrictions.

 But with such a drastic move to using technology across our services, it became increasingly clear that many people simply don’t have access to devices or connectivity in their homes.
-This is why we developed Computer Delivery (click here to find out more about the project), our emergency COVID-response project.
+This is why we developed Computer Delivery, our emergency COVID-response project.
 Part of our Reconnect service (click here to find out more about the service) supporting adults and families, the project delivers refurbished devices to the community and offers phone support after delivery.
 This allows recipients to access support, home-school children and stay connected.
 Computer Delivery remains in high demand, having delivered more than 1,200 devices so far.
-We now also operate Connecting Scotland’s (click here to find out more about them) national helpline for digital skills, part of the Scottish Government programme.
+We now also operate Connecting Scotland’s national helpline for digital skills, part of the Scottish Government programme.